JoshuaCHartman/BlueBadgeCasino/README.md

 This will seed the database with user accounts for testing, and an extensive history of players, bets, transactions, and games to test endpoints.

-[Section to be added after assignment graded to include instructions for setting up Stripe and Mailtrap.io accounts, and filing in keys & credentials in the appropriate parts of the program.]
+[Section to be added after assignment graded to include instructions for setting up Stripe and Mailtrap.io accounts, and filing in keys & credentials in the appropriate parts of the program.
+These are included for Eleven Fifty evaluation purposes]

 Click on the green play button at the top of Visual Studio to run the application.
 The application homepage will appear inside a new browser window.
 Navigate to CasinoAPI for a list of endpoints.